ubuntu/ubuntu-make/README.md

 ### Tests
 #### Types of tests
-There are three kinds of tests:
+There are four kinds of tests that can be combined in runtests:

+* **pep8**: Run the pep8 tests on all the udtc and tests code.
-* **small tests**: mostly testing modules and component with mocks around it.
+* **small**: mostly testing modules and component with mocks around it.
 Note that it's using as well a local webserver (http and https) to serve mock content
-* **medium tests**: testing the whole workflow, directly calling end user tool from the command line, but without any effect on the system.
+* **medium**: testing the whole workflow, directly calling end user tool from the command line, but without any effect on the system.
 Requirements like installing packages are mocked, as well as the usage of a local webserver serving (smaller) content similar that what will be fetched in a real use case.
 The assets have the same formats and layout.
-* **large tests**: same tests are run than for the medium tests, but with real server download and installation of dpkg packages.
+* **large**: same tests are run than for the medium tests, but with real server download and installation of dpkg packages.
 Most of those tests needs root rights.
 However, be aware than those tests only run on a graphical environment, will interfere with it and will install/remove packages on your system.

-To run all those tests, with coverage report (like in Travis CI) and with python warnings:
+To run all those tests, with coverage report (like in Travis CI):

-    $ PYTHONWARNINGS=d nosetests -c confs/prod.nose
+    $ ./runtests

+You can use --no-config to disable the coverage report selection.

 #### Running some tests with all debug infos
-By default, nose won't display debug output of the passing tests.
-When you want or work on some tests and want to see full debug log, you can use this existing node profile:
+By default, **runtests** will not display any debug output of the passing tests like in nose.
+However, if you select only some tests to run manually, runtests will then switch to display full debug log,

+    $  ./runtests tests/small/test_tools.py:TestConfigHandler

+You can use --no-config to disable the debug output selection.

+#### More information on runtests
+**runtests** is a small nose wrapper used to ease the run of tests.
+By default runtests withtout any argument or with "all" will run all available tests on the projects, using the production nose config.
+You can run as well only some test types if wanted:

+    $ ./runtests small medium

+This will only run small and medium tests, with all nose defaults (no profile is selected).

+Finally, you can run, as seen in the previous paragraph, a selection of one or more tests:

+    $ ./runtests tests/small/test_tools.py:TestConfigHandler

+This enables by default the debug profile to display all outputs and logging information (in debug level).

+You can active/disable/change any of those default selected configuration with **--config/--coverage/--debug/--no-config** (see runtests --help for more information)

+#### Nose configurations

+Some nose configurations are available in **confs/**.
+You will find:

+* **debug.nose**: this profile shows all outputs and logging information while turning debug logging.
+* **prod.nose**: this profile keep all outputs captured, but display tests coverage results.

+#### Check for python warnings:

+**runtests** is compatible with showing the python warnings:

-    $ PYTHONWARNINGS=d nosetests -c confs/debug.nose tests.small.test_download_center:TestDownloadCenter.test_multiple_with_one_404_url
+     $ PYTHONWARNINGS=d ./runtests

 ### Create your own environment and run from it
 For an easier development workflow, we encourage the use of virtualenv to test and iterate on the project in contrast of installing all requirements on your machine.
 In the project root directory (env/ is already in .gitignore and excluded for pep8 checking):